allaboutapps/A3GridTableView/README.md

 ##Usage:
-Add the QuartzCore Framework and the **A3GridTableView** directory to your project.

 Initialize a **A3GridTableView** like any other View by code or in the InterfaceBuilder.
 Set your ViewController as dataSource and delegate of the **A3GridTableView** and implement the required dataSource methods: